AdobeDocs/campaign.en/help/common/delivery/using/understanding-quarantine-management.md

 >
 >This section applies to online channels: email, SMS, push notification.

-### Optimizing your delivery through quarantines {#optimizing-your-delivery-through-quarantines}
+## Optimizing your delivery through quarantines {#optimizing-your-delivery-through-quarantines}

-The profiles whose email addresses or phone number are in quarantine are automatically excluded during message preparation (see [Identifying quarantined addresses for a delivery](#identifying-quarantined-addresses-for-a-delivery)).
+The profiles whose email addresses or phone number are in quarantine are automatically excluded during message preparation (see [Identify quarantined addresses for a delivery](#identifying-quarantined-addresses-for-a-delivery)).
 This will speed up deliveries, as the error rate has a significant effect on delivery speed.

 Some internet access providers automatically consider emails to be spam if the rate of invalid addresses is too high.
 Quarantine therefore allows you to avoid being added to denylist by these providers.

 Moreover, quarantines help reducing SMS sending costs by excluding erroneous phone numbers from deliveries.
 For more on best practices to secure and optimize your deliveries, refer to [this page](delivery-best-practices.md) .

-### Quarantine vs denylist {#quarantine-vs-denylist}
+## Quarantine vs denylist {#quarantine-vs-denylist}

 **Quarantine** applies only to an address, not the profile itself.
 It means that, if two profiles have the same email address, they will both be affected if the address is quarantined.